Are Solar Panels Worth It? What You Need to Know to Decide

 FIND OUT IF HOME SOLAR PANELS MAKE SENSE FOR YOU

 Solar power offers environmental and financial advantages to homeowners, but only if the residence is a good fit for installation.
-Check out our online solar potential calculator to see if your home justifies the investment.
+Check out our online solar energy calculator to see if your home justifies the investment.

 HOW MUCH DO I CURRENTLY PAY FOR ELECTRICITY?